zyx-0314/Github-Git-Guide/git/settingup-git.md

 1. **Clone a Repository in VS Code:**
     (From Remote to Local)
    - Open VS Code and click on the Source Control icon in the Activity Bar.
-   - Click on "Clone Repository".
+   - Click on `Clone Repository`.
+       - What if no `Clone Repository`?
+Proceed to "What if Section" from "Table of Contents".
    - Enter the repository URL or Login in Github and select repository
    - Choose a directory to clone the repository into.